“Uplink established, we’re good to go. Viv, can you hear us?”

 “We’re actually finished!”
 Bern announces, in the process of helping the others corral the drones back into the surveyor.

-“Oh, really?..." the wolverine emanates, sounding slightly disappointed.
-“Well, that's good then, the efficiency of professionals and all that.
+“Oh, really?...” the wolverine emanates, sounding slightly disappointed.
+“Well, that’s good then, I forget how efficient you all are sometimes.”

 “Yeah, sorry the day panned out this way,” WiIll consoles.
 “Next time will be better for sure!
 We can focus on the descent, too.”